def classify_grade(score: float) -> str:

 Carol 88.0 pass

-When a loop processes thousands of files or training examples, you need to know how long it will take. tqdm wraps any iterable and displays a live progress bar with elapsed time, rate, and ETA, with zero code changes to the loop body:
+When a loop processes thousands of records, you need to know how long it will take. tqdm wraps any iterable and displays a live progress bar with elapsed time, rate, and ETA.

 # Wrap any iterable with tqdm() - the loop body is unchanged